-The sub-biotopes; LS.LMx.GvMu.HedMx.Mac, LS.LMx.GvMu.HedMx.Scr, LS.LMx.GvMu.HedMx.Str, LS.LMx.GvMu.HedMx.Cir, LS.LMx.GvMu.HedMx.Cvol, occur in reduced (18-30 ppt) or variable (18-35 ppt) salinity, whereas LS.LMx.GvMu.HedMx.Scr occurs in full salinity (30-35 ppt) (JNCC, 2015).
-It is noted that there are relatively few records in each sub-type, leading to uncertainty over the precise nature of the habitat, regarding salinity regime and other factors (JNCC, 2015).
-As most examples of this biotope occur in reduced or variable salinity the decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
+The biotope occurs in variable (18-35 ppt) and full salinity (30-35 ppt) (JNCC, 2015).
+Biotopes occuring in full salinity are considered tolerant of a change to variable as this falls within the natural habitat range.
+The decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
 The available evidence (summarised below) suggests that the characterizing species are tolerant of a short-term decrease to low salinity but it is likely that for species such as Limecola balthica long-term reductions would lead to mortality.

 The key characterizing species Hediste diversicolor is known to tolerate low salinities below 18-24 psu and it has been shown to replace Arenicola marina in areas influenced by freshwater runoff or input (e.g. the head end of estuaries) (Barnes; 1994; Hayward, 1994).
 Lower salinities (<8 psu) can, however, have an adverse effect on Hediste diversicolor reproduction (Ozoh & Jones, 1990; Smith 1964).
-Fertilization in Hediste diversicolor is adapted to high salinity but not to low salinity below

-7.63% (Ozoh & Jones, 1990).
-A decrease in salinity at the benchmark pressure (reduction to <18%) may negatively impact recruitment and abundance if the dilution is close to that threshold.
+Fertilization in Hediste diversicolor is adapted to high salinity but not to low salinity below 7.63‰ (Ozoh & Jones, 1990).
+A decrease in salinity at the benchmark pressure (reduction to <18‰) may negatively impact recruitment and abundance if the dilution is close to that threshold.